This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 And the rest is history…

-“It is what you know that is your greatest wealth.
+It is what you know that is your greatest wealth.
 It is what you do not know that is your greatest risk.
 There is always risk, so learn to manage risk instead of avoid it.” – Robert Kiyosaki

 6 Rich Dad Poor Dad Lessons

-#1 It’s not how much money you make, it’s how much you keep
+#1 It’s not how much money you make; it’s how much you keep

 What do most people do whenever they earn more?
 Spend more, right?
-I understand this isn’t always the case but for the most part, the more we make, the more that leaves our pocket.
+I understand this isn’t always the case, but for the most part, the more we make, the more that leaves our pocket.

-He states, “You must know the difference between an asset and a liability, and buy assets.
+He states, “You must know the difference between an asset and a liability and buy assets.
 If you want to be rich, this is all you need to know.
 It is rule number one.
 It is the only rule.”

 #2 The rich don’t work for money

-If you currently have a job trading time for money then:
+If you currently have a job trading time for money, then:

-- You must work to get paid
+1. You must work to get paid

-- Taxes will increase as your income increases
+2. Taxes will increase as your income increases

-“If you work for money, you give the power to your employer.
+If you work for money, you give the power to your employer.
 But if money works for you, you keep the power and control it.” – Robert Kiyosaki

 In the book, Kiyosaki states that he learned to put his money to work for him and enjoy tax benefits of generating income that does NOT come from a paycheck.

-His poor dad would say, “I can’t invest, I have no money.”
-Meanwhile, his rich dad would look for opportunities to invest time to start a business to make money, or find additional sources of income.
+His poor dad would say, “I can’t invest; I have no money.”
+Meanwhile, his rich dad would look for opportunities to invest time to start a business to make money or find additional sources of income.

-My wife and I took Kiyosaki’s advice and started investing in cash flowing investments, such as real estate syndications.
+My wife and I took Kiyosaki’s advice and started investing in cash-flowing investments, such as real estate syndications.

 #3 The rich focus on their asset columns while everyone else focuses on their income statements

-McDonalds is a MASSIVE real estate empire.
+Mcdonald’s is a MASSIVE real estate empire.

 He was told, “Mr. Kroc, you’re NOT in the burger business.
 You’re in the REAL ESTATE business.
-You build an empire on the land upon which that BURGER is cooked.“
+You build an empire on the land upon which that BURGER is cooked.

-“The long-term rich build their asset column first,” Kiyosaki writes.
+The long-term rich build their asset column first,” Kiyosaki writes.
 “Then the income generated from the asset column buys their luxuries.
 The poor and middle class buy luxuries with their own sweat, blood, and children’s inheritance.”

 #4 Corporations are the biggest secret of the rich

-They understand how by setting up corporations can lower their overall tax rate vs the individual (employee) that works for a corporation.
+They understand how setting up corporations can lower their overall tax rate vs the individual (employee) that works for a corporation.

 One of the main differences is how business owners and investors with corporations such as C Corps, S Corps, or LLCs pay taxes to how most people pay tax: